SF & Marin

 There are many pain sensitive structures in the shoulder.
-Dr. Smith begins every shoulder treatment with a targeted orthopedic exam to assess exactly what the problem is.
-Based on these findings, Dr. Smith incorporates chiropractic adjustments, sports massage, functional exercises, stretching, estim/ultrasound, and kinesiotaping to address the aggravated structures.
+We begin every shoulder treatment with a targeted orthopedic exam to assess exactly what the problem is.
+Based on these findings, we incorporate chiropractic adjustments, sports massage, functional exercises, stretching, estim/ultrasound, and kinesiotaping to address the aggravated structures.

 - Referral from the Neck

 - Visceral Referral (from the Heart or Liver)